Editor’s Note: NaturalPetsHQ.com is supported by readers and may earn for purchases made through links in this post.

 Veterinarian Dr. Kirsten Ronngren explains treatment

-What Can a Dog With Pancreatitis Eat
+What Should a Dog With Pancreatitis Eat?

 For years, veterinarians have recommended a low-fat diet for dogs with or prone to pancreatitis.
 Vet nutritionists advise dog owners to feed food that is lower in fat than the food the dog was eating when they developed acute pancreatitis.